US Star Pacific Wrecks Your donation today supports the next 15 years

 Osprey Combat Aircraft 22

-If the "Zero" is the best known Japanese fighter of WWII, it is the "Betty" that gets that distinction in the bomber category.
+If the "Zero" is the best known Japanese fighter of World War II, the "Betty" that gets that distinction in the bomber category.
 Despite this fame, little is published in english about the stories of the aircrews and missions they preformed.
 Readers learn about its design, operations, and stories of its crews, from the first days of the Pacific war, until the very end of the Japanese empire.

 Revolutionary in its design, the Betty fulfilled Imperial Japanese Naval requirements for a bomber that could operate from land bases, and fly incredible distances to attack enemy ships far out at sea, or distant bases, and deliver torpedoes and bombs.
 Its range and performance were unbelievable, compared to other aircraft designs at the time, and the Allies greatly underestimated this bomber's abilities in the first months of the war.

-As the war progress, the Betty was the spearhead of Japanese bombing raids, serving over New Guinea, and northern Australia.
+As the Pacific War progressed, the Betty was the spearhead of Japanese bombing raids, serving over New Guinea, and northern Australia.
 Following the Marine landings on Guadalcanal, Bettys made daily appearances over the island to harass the Americans, and attempt to bomb Henderson Field into submission.

 Fighting continuously, the Kokutai (units) of Betty bombers began to feel the effects of war, and the drawbacks off their bomber exploited by the Americans - particularly their lack of armor plating or protected fuel tanks.
 As the war dragged on, more and more Betty crews perished.